User Response in Ad Auctions: An MDP Formulation of Long-Term Revenue Optimization: Introduction

-Having reduced the long-term problem to a modified Myerson auction, we now follow the spirit of the ``simple versus optimal'' literature \citep{HR2009simple} in seeking a mechanism whose structure is similar to a second-price auction that can approximate the long-term revenue under user response.
+Finally, we follow the spirit of the ``simple versus optimal'' literature \citep{HR2009simple} in seeking a mechanism whose structure is similar to a second-price auction that can approximate the long-term revenue under user response.
 This has two key benefits.
 First, the pricing and allocation is more transparent to the advertisers.
 Second, from the auctioneer's perspective, this reduces the design space to help make the auction tuning more tractable in practice.
 One particular implementation of this, which is similar to the one that will be discussed in this paper, is to first filter out all bidders that do not meet their personalized reserve.
-We then allocate to the highest bidder in the auction and they are charged the higher of their personalized reserve and the second second-highest bid.
-They showed that this simple auction with the appropriate reserves (in particular, the Myerson reserve) achieves a $2$-approximation of the optimal revenue in the single-shot setting.
-In our setting, it is of course natural to explore what can be achieved using auctions that fall into this family of second-price auction with personalized reserves.
+We then allocate to the highest bidder in the auction and they are charged the higher of their personalized reserve and the second-highest bid. \citet{HR2009simple} show that this simple auction with the appropriate reserves (in particular, the Myerson reserve) achieves a $2$-approximation of the optimal revenue in the single-shot setting.
+In our setting, we explore what can be achieved using auctions that fall into this family of second-price auction with personalized reserves.